NASA Standard Initiator

 The NASA Standard Initiator (NSI) is a pyrotechnic device used to set off other pyrotechnic devices.

 It is the central multi-purpose component of a modular system of detonating cords, pyrotechnics and various other explosive charges with many different uses.

-The ignition charge of the device is a blend of zirconium, potassium perchlorate, Viton B and graphite.
+The ignition charge of the device is a blend of zirconium, potassium perchlorate, Viton B and graphite, often abbreviated as ZPP.